iterative/dvc.org/content/docs/command-reference/push.md

 - `-r <name>`, `--remote <name>` - name of the `dvc remote` to push to (see `dvc remote list`).

-- `--run-cache` - uploads all available history of [stage runs](/doc/user-guide/project-structure/internal-files#run-cache) to the `dvc remote`.
+- `--run-cache`, `--no-run-cache` - uploads all available history of [stage runs](/doc/user-guide/project-structure/internal-files#run-cache) to the `dvc remote`.